MatveyGuralskiy/Auto-Deploy/README.md

 - [ ] Copy to Jenkinsfile my pipeline
 - [ ] Create Empty Repository in DockerHub
 - [ ] Create in service Certificate Manager SSL Certificate and make DNS Validation with Route53
-- [ ] Create Bash script for Bootstapping for Instances to install docker and pull Image from DockerHub
+- [ ] Create Bash script for Bootstrapping for Instances to install docker and pull Image from DockerHub
 - [ ] Run Jenkins Job
 - [ ] Make changes in GitHub repository to see Auto-Deploy of Project